A Representation Theorem for Smooth Brownian Martingales

-We show that, under certain smoothness conditions, a Brownian martingale at a fixed time can be represented as an exponential of its value at a later time.
-The time-dependent generator of this exponential operator is equal to one half times the Malliavin derivative.
-This result can also be seen as a generalization of the semi-group theory of parabolic partial differential equations to the parabolic path-dependent partial differential equations introduced by Dupire (2009) and Cont and Founi\'{e}\ (2011).
-The exponential operator can be calculated explicitly in a series expansion, which resembles the Dyson series of quantum mechanics.
-Our continuous-time martingale representation result is proved by a passage to the limit of a special case of a \textit{backward Taylor expansion}\ of an approximating discrete-time martingale.
-The latter expansion can also be used for numerical calculations.
+\textbf{Abstract:} We show that, under certain smoothness conditions, a Brownian martingale, when evaluated at a fixed time, can be represented via an exponential formula at a later time.
+The time-dependent generator of this exponential operator only depends on the second order Malliavin derivative operator evaluated along a "frozen path".
+The exponential operator can be expanded explicitly to a series representation, which resembles the Dyson series of quantum mechanics.
+Our continuous-time martingale representation result can be proven independently by two different methods.
+In the first method, one constructs a time-evolution equation, by passage to the limit of a special case of a \textit{backward Taylor expansion} of an approximating discrete time martingale.
+The exponential formula is a solution of the time-evolution equation, but we emphasize in our article that the time-evolution equation is a separate result of independent interest.
+In the second method, we use the property of denseness of exponential functions.
+We provide several applications of the exponential formula, and briefly highlight numerical applications of the backward Taylor expansion.